-Today at 9:30am, Hamilton City Council will decide if it will impose penalty upon a volunteer citizen advisory committee member for expressing views critical of members of City Council and senior managers of the City.
+Today at 9:30 am, Hamilton City Council will decide if it will impose a penalty upon a volunteer citizen advisory committee member for expressing views critical of members of City Council and senior managers of the City.

-This is a rare instance of Council entering into quasi-judicial decision making – they are sitting in judgment of an individual, must determine guilt, and render a decision which complies with both the Municipal Act, common law, and natural justice.
+This is a rare instance of Council entering into quasi-judicial decision-making – they are sitting in judgment of an individual, must determine guilt, and render a decision that complies with the Municipal Act, common law, and natural justice.

 In short, they must provide due and fair process.